mmderakhshani/YOLO_Pytorch/README.md

 ## YOLO Pytorch (A Real Time Deep-Learning-based Object Detection)
 In this repository, we are implementing the article [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/abs/1506.02640) with [PYTORCH](http://pytorch.org/) framework.
-This project is under the progress.
+This project is in progress.
 Pretrianed network will be released after final result.

 For training, at root of the master directory, run below command in Termianl:
 ```